-Notes: Panel (a) of reports the performance of three logistic regression models for the target class, industrial policy.
-We evaluate each optimized model using Precision, Recall, and F1-score on the held-out test set.
-The comparison includes: (i) the Text Only logistic classifier (baseline), (ii) the measure type-only classifier, and (iii) a combined model that incorporates both textual features and measure type.
+Notes: Panel (a) reports the performance of three logistic regression models for the target class, industrial policy.
+Each optimized model is evaluated using Precision, Recall, and F1-score on the held-out test set.
+The comparison includes: (i) the text only logistic classifier (baseline), (ii) the measure type-only classifier, and (iii) a combined model that incorporates both textual features and measure type.
 All text-based models are regularized with L_1 , while the measure type-only model is regularized with L_2 .
-Panel (b) presents results from McNemar tests, which evaluates differences in predictions between the Text Only model (i) and the models with Measure Type (ii and iii).
+Panel (b) presents results from McNemar tests, which evaluate differences in predictions between the text only model (i) and the models with measure type (ii and iii).